WrappedUsername/doggy-decoder-jac/README.md

 </p>

 The structure of the app will be in the form of a graph.

+- The DNN will be using a Tanh activation function for sentiment analysis.

 - Creating markdown mermaid diagrams as pseudocode: